IOLTA for Lawyers

 If you are a lawyer in private practice in the state of Maryland, you must place all eligible client trust funds into an IOLTA account.
 Your escrow accounts and banking relations will remain the same, and Maryland Legal Services Corporation will pay reasonable and customary service charges on your IOLTA escrow account.

 To establish IOLTA accounts, attorneys should complete the New IOLTA Account Enrollment form.
-Attorneys should give the original completed form to the bank and ensure the bank emails or faxes a copy to MLSC.
+Attorneys should give the original completed form to the bank and ensure the bank emails a copy to MLSC.
 Contact information can be found on page 2 of the form.